cheqd/did-resolver/README.md

 ginkgo -r --tags integration --race --randomize-suites --keep-going --trace
 ```

-**Note** If you are running integration tests not for local deployment you may change default host address by setting `TEST_HOST_ADDRESS` envirable to your custom host address.
+**Note** If you are running integration tests not for local deployment you may change default host address by setting `TEST_HOST_ADDRESS` envirable to your custom one.
 Like:

 ```bash